Nemo Hornet Osmo Elite Backpacking Tent Review

 Materials and waterproofing

 The Osmo fabric has a hydrostatic head of 2000 mm, which means the fabric can withstand a 2000 mm column of water before it starts to wet through.
 1400 mm is considered the minimum to be considered waterproof.
 We recommend tents be a minimum of 2000 m, and the Nemo meets those standards.
 Generally, this means it can withstand heavy rain for a few hours.
-I've had nights of heavy rain in the Nemo Hornet Elite and had no issues, but as mentioned above, I always choose campsites that are sheltered.
+I've had almost a week straight of nights of heavy rain in the Nemo Hornet Elite and had no issues, but as mentioned above, I always choose campsites that are sheltered.

 Compressible